 - If you need to apply for funding it is best to enquire early in Janurary so that applications can be made to funding bodies.
 The department has a policy that all applicants must apply to the department first, which will support a limited number of applications for the RSC bursary, before allowing candidates to be considered for other bursaries.
 Information on the RSC and Nuffield Foundation bursary applications

 - Summer placements are all organised through Imperial's own Undergraduate Research Opportunities Program called UROP.
 Imperial students can apply for a bursary.
 The closing date to contact Dr Hunt is 1st February.
 Imperial UROP bursary information and forms

 - EU students can apply for a placement of 3 months or longer.
 The Erasmus program allows students in the European Community to spend some time at other universities during their studies.
-Imperial only has a receiprocal arrangement with certain universities, please check FIRST that your university is one of these.
+More information can be found on the British Council web-site Imperial only has a receiprocal arrangement with certain universities, please check FIRST that your university is one of these.

 - World students unfortunately we have no funding for non-EU nationals, please only apply if you have or can secure your own funding.
 If you contact me it is essential to detail your arrangements for fee payment and financial support during your stay in London.
 Those applications which fail to do this will not be considered.